giorgiobini/RIME/README.md

 pip install -r other-requirements-rime.txt
 ```

-### 1.3 Install bedtools2
+### 1.3 Install BEDtools
-The inference scripts require **bedtools2** installed on your machine.
+The inference scripts require the BEDTools suite to be installed on your system.
+You can install BEDTools by following the instructions provided here: https://bedtools.readthedocs.io/en/latest/content/installation.html.
+The path to the BEDTools binary (referred to as /path_to_bedtools/bin/bedtools) will be needed as input in the initial step of the procedure.

 ## 2. Model
-We need the data to be structured as shown below:
+To run RIME, a model should be present in the ./checkpoints folder:

 ```
 checkpoints